yamachan/jgss-hack/RTK1_Option_EnJa.md

 This value shows the number of switch in RPG maker MV.
 The switch will engage the language selection - it will be ON in Japanese mode, OFF in English mode.

-In this case, let's set the intelligible name for 8th switch.
+In this case, let's set the intelligible name (Japanese_Mode) for the 8th switch.

 ![Screen shot - Switch Selector](i/RTK1_Option_EnJa-07.png)

-Then, let's use this switch for "IF..Else..End" block in the event contents;
+Then, let's use this 8th switch (Japanese_Mode) for "IF..Else..End" block in the event contents;

 ![Screen shot - Event](i/RTK1_Option_EnJa-08.png)

-This is a simple coding style to support English/Japanese mode, and it looks enough for small games.
+The following is game screen in Japanese mode.

 ![Screen shot - Event japanese](i/RTK1_Option_EnJa-10.png)

+The following is game screen in English mode.

 ![Screen shot - Event english](i/RTK1_Option_EnJa-11.png)

+This is a simple coding style to support English/Japanese mode, and it looks enough for small games.

 ## Language change plugin command